rautars/skylayer/README.md

 	-- These optional parameter are skylayer specific,
-	-- if set they may override parameters above. gradient_colors = {{r=68, g=34, b=153}, {r=68, g=68, b=221}}, -- table, color points used to create gradient based on world time, if set bgcolor will be overrided by color generated from gradient gradient_min_value = 0, -- number, works like gradient start point offset from starting point gradient_max_value = 1000, -- number, works like gradient end point from starting point }
+	-- if set they may override parameters above. gradient_colors = {{r=68, g=34, b=153}, {r=68, g=68, b=221}} -- table, color points used to create gradient based on world time, if set bgcolor will be overrided by color generated from gradient
+}
 sl.clouds_data = {
 	-- These optional parameters used for minetest set_clouds api, -- please refer MT lua_api docs for paramater details. density = 0.4, -- number, clouds density from 0 (no clouds) to 1 (full clouds). color = "#fff0f0e5", -- string, basic cloud color with alpha channel. ambient = "#000000", -- string, cloud color lower bound. height = 120, -- number, cloud height thickness = 16, -- number, cloud thickness in nodes.
 	speed = {x=5, z=-40}, -- table, speed + direction in nodes per second.

-		-- These optional parameter are skylayer specific, -- if set they may override parameters above. gradient_colors = {{r=68, g=34, b=153}, {r=68, g=68, b=221}}, -- table, color points used to create gradient based on world time, if set color will be overrided by color generated from gradient gradient_min_value = 0, -- number, works like gradient start point offset from starting point gradient_max_value = 1000, -- number, works like gradient end point from starting point }
+	-- These optional parameter are skylayer specific,
+	-- if set they may override parameters above. gradient_colors = {{r=68, g=34, b=153}, {r=68, g=68, b=221}} -- table, same as sky gradient color, if set color will be overrided by color generated from gradient
+}
 skylayer.add_layer(player_name, sl)